-Supervised Practice Standards for Coordinated MS in Nutrition and Dietetics Conditions That Will Result in Remediation Plan Conditions That Must Be Satisfied for Successful Remediation on all CRDNs evaluated during supervised higher (5point scale) for any CDRN(s) evaluated during supervised The student must complete remediation activities assigned by clinical coordinator and/or preceptors, such as additional projects or additional rotation hours on site, in order to demonstrate that they have achieved the required competency(s).
-The student must score 3 or higher upon reevaluation of CRDN(s).
+Supervised Practice Standards for Coordinated MS in Nutrition and Dietetics Conditions that will result in Remediation Plan Conditions that must be satisfied for Successful Remediation Students will receive a 3 Failure to receive a 3 The student must complete remediation activities or higher (5point scale) or higher (5point assigned by clinical coordinator and/or preceptors, on all CRDNs evaluated scale) for any CDRN(s) such as additional projects or additional rotation during supervised evaluated during hours on site, in order to demonstrate that they have practice rotations. supervised practice achieved the required competency(s).
+The student rotation(s). must score 3 or higher upon re-evaluation of CRDN(s).

-In the event that a student scores below a 3 on their final evaluation (or does not score a cumulative 3 or better on combined evaluations at sites with multiple preceptors), a remediation activity(s) will be developed by the clinical coordinator in order to ensure that the student is able to demonstrate competency in any area(s) that they are deemed deficient.
-Remediation activities can include but are not limited to: revision and resubmission of projects/assignments to preceptors and/or faculty, completion of case studies, simulation activities with standardized patients, or additional time on site with preceptors in designated setting(s).
+In the event a student scores below a 3 on their final evaluation (or does not score a cumulative 3 or better on combined evaluations at sites with multiple preceptors), a remediation activity(s) will be developed by the clinical coordinator in order to ensure that the student is able to demonstrate competency in any area(s) that they are deemed deficient.
+Remediation activities can include but are not limited to revision and resubmission of projects/assignments to preceptors and/or faculty; completion of case studies; simulation activities with standardized patients; or additional time on site with preceptors in designated setting(s).
 Program faculty and/or preceptor(s) will review the remediation activities and submit remediation evaluations upon completion of the remediation plan.

-In the event that a student has had multiple attempts to demonstrate competency(s) and continues to demonstrate deficiencies, he/she will be counseled by the Chair and clinical coordinator on alternate career paths.
+In the event a student has had multiple attempts to demonstrate competency(s) and continues to demonstrate deficiencies, he/she will be counseled by the chair and clinical coordinator on alternate career paths.
 The student may have the option to continue the master's degree portion of the program but will not be eligible for verification statement if they are not able to successfully complete the supervised practice portion of the program.